pmachapman/rcpn.org.nz/README.md

 To deploy this project:

- 1. Install a copy of SilverStripe 3.2 or higher via Composer, including the Simple theme.
+ 1. Install a copy of SilverStripe from https://www.silverstripe.org/download/
  2. Install the following extensions:
    1. silverstripe/googlesitemaps
    2. silverstripe-australia/gridfieldextensions